damianhakert/damianhakert.github.io/source/_posts/2015-10-29-one-million-downloads-of-gitlab.markdown

 **September 2015:** Since 2012, we’ve been releasing new updates to GitLab on the 22nd of every month.
 September’s launch of [GitLab 8.0](https://about.gitlab.com/2015/09/22/gitlab-8-0-released/) was our largest release yet with product improvements and an all new design.

 **October 2015:** We hit 1 million downloads of GitLab CE and GitLab EE.
 More than 100,000 organizations currently use GitLab on premises including CERN, Alibaba, SpaceX, O’Reilly, IBM and Expedia.
-Our enterprise service now has hundreds of companies using GitLab’s Enterprise Edition, most of these enterprises are in the Fortune 500.
+GitLab's Enterprise Edition is now being used by a large percentage of the Fortune 500.

 We’d like to say thank you to everyone that has helped along the way.
-With such a loyal, vocal community of more than 800 contributors that help us roll out new features faster than anyone else!
+We have such a loyal, vocal community of more than 800 contributors that have helped us roll out new features at such a rapid pace.